 1815 “Homage to Walter Lange”

-The 1815 “Homage to Walter Lange” has a stoppable jumping seconds hand, which dates back to a 150-year-old invention by his great-grandfather Ferdinand Adolph Lange.
+The 1815 “Homage to Walter Lange” features a jumping sweep-seconds hand with a start-and-stop function that dates back to a 150-year-old invention conceived by his great-grandfather Ferdinand Adolph Lange.

 The 40.5-millimetre case of the 1815 “Homage to Walter Lange” is made of stainless steel.
 This single piece features a black enamel dial inspired by the design of historic pocket watches with the traditional railway-track minute scale and polished hands.

 The newly developed movement carries the special calibre number L1924.
 This refers to Walter Lange’s year of birth.
-In addition, the first three numbers of the reference number, 297, cite his date of birth, 29 July.
+In addition, the first three numbers of the reference number, 297, allude to his date of birth, 29 July.